 Climate change is principally caused, in order of amount, by burning fossil fuels to create electricity and heat, factory farming (primarily animals), industrial manufacturing, and using traditional cars, planes, and cargo ships.
 As you can clearly see from the data, it's immensely important for us to stop burning oil and coal and replace it with solar, wind, water, and other renewable alternatives (along with storage).
 There are other sources of global warming, but those are the main culprits.

 Last Updated: May 4, 2019

 Source: UN IPCC and Brightest.

 If we’re going to solve this climate crisis, we need to get to zero or near-zero emissions across agriculture, electricity, manufacturing, and transportation as quickly as possible.
 In other words, we need to radically decarbonize or change each and every big slice in that pie.
 And we need to do it in ways that still work for society (like making sure people have good-paying jobs, enough food to eat, and vulnerable, front-line communities don't get overlooked).

 There are also two other important qualifiers around the sources of climate change: where and who.

-In terms of the first "where" question, the logical place to start is the United States, the world's largest economy.
+In terms of the first "where" question, the logical places to start are the United States and China, the world's two largest economies.

-The U.S. is, correctly, the world's largest polluter and source of GHG emissions - both today and in history.
-That makes contributing to climate change solutions an important part of America's collective, national responsibility.
+The U.S. and China are, correctly, the world's largest polluters and source of GHG emissions.
+That makes contributing to climate change solutions an important part of both America and China's collective, national responsibility.